m-lab/website/_posts/blog/2015-06-24-interconnection_and_measurement_update.md

   - visualization
 ---

-# New Opportunities for Test Deployment and Continued Analysis of Interconnection Performance
-{% include post-meta.html %}

 In late April, Internet2, with contributions from M-Lab developers, released an updated version of the Network Diagnostic Tool (NDT), M-Lab’s most widely deployed performance measurement test.
 In addition to improved stability, the updated version of NDT makes it possible to [measure network performance from a web browser](http://ndt.iupui.mlab1.iad01.measurement-lab.org:7123) without the need for browser plugins.
 This change removes a layer of complexity and hassle for developers and users.
 Anyone interested in Internet measurement can now [create their own NDT client](https://github.com/ndt-project/ndt/tree/master/HTML5-frontend) targeted for specific user populations, regions, and research objectives, using only HTML and Javascript.

 <!--more-->